US STOCKS-Futures edge higher, on track for weekly gain

 By Ryan Vlastelica

-NEW YORK, Dec 26 U.S. stock index futures edged higher on Friday, putting major indexes on track for a second straight weekly advance, though moves were likely to be slight with few market catalysts and many traders still out for the Christmas holiday.
+NEW YORK, Dec 26 U.S. stock index futures edged higher on Friday, putting major indexes on track for a second straight weekly advance, though moves were likely to be slight with few market catalysts and many traders extending their Christmas holiday.

-Wall Street has rallied of late, with both the Dow and S&P 500 touching intraday records in Wednesday's shortened session and the Dow eking out a sixth straight daily advance.
-The S&P rose 5.5 percent over the past six sessions and has notched 51 record closes this year, the most since 1995 and the fourth best ever in terms of record closes.
+* Wall Street has rallied of late, with both the Dow and S&P 500 touching intraday records in Wednesday's shortened session and the Dow eking out a sixth straight daily advance.
+The S&P 500 has risen 5.5 percent over the past six sessions and notched 51 record closes this year, the most since 1995 and the fourth best ever in terms of record closes.

-Recent gains have come on central bank assurances over interest rate policy and strong economic data, including a bullish read on economic growth earlier this week.
+* The gains have been sparked by central bank assurances about its intentions regarding interest rate policy and still strong economic data.
 While no major economic indicators were due Friday, the market's upward bias looked set to continue.
 Low volume could increase volatility.

-Among the biggest movers premarket was GoPro Inc, up 2.7 percent to $68.17.
-Earlier in the week, the first lock-up period for shares of the high-definition camera maker expired, making about 15.3 million shares held by employees and early investors available for trading.
+* Market activity was quiet Friday morning, with one of the most actively traded names on the New York Stock Exchange, Peabody Energy Corp, trading only 3,100 shares by 7:12 a.m.
+EST (1212 GMT).
+The stock was flat at $7.71.

-U.S. crude futures rose 1 percent to $56.41 per barrel as unrest in Libya cut supplies, offsetting a growing glut in the United States and weak imports by Japan.
-The modest increase could help the beleaguered energy sector, which has fallen alongside commodity prices.
+* U.S. crude futures rose 0.6 percent to $56.16 per barrel as unrest in Libya cut supplies, offsetting a growing glut in the United States and weak imports by Japan.
+The modest rise could help the beleaguered energy sector, which has fallen alongside commodity prices.
 Crude oil has fallen in 12 of the past 13 weeks.

 * On April 21, 2017 conditions set forth in amended plan of reorganization for co were satisfied or waived and effective date of plan occurred